Beacon on the Hill, June 2019

 MEMBERSHIP in this Unitarian Universalist congregation is open to all who see this church as their religious home and the principles for which the church stands as their own.
 People who wish to join participate in a “pathways to membership” session, sign the membership book, and commit to supporting this church through participation and financially.
 To become a member, please contact our Membership Co-Chairs, Lonnie Moseley or Paul Hudson (firstname.lastname@example.org), or speak with one of the co-ministers.

 NEWSLETTER ITEM SUBMISSIONS: Submit announcements and articles by email to email@example.com.
 Due to limited space, we do not publish announcements for events occurring outside the church community.
-The deadline for submissions is now the 20th of the month.
-Please try to be on time!
+The deadline for submissions is the 15th of the month.
 Questions?
 Please email firstname.lastname@example.org.

 WEB SITE: http://uucb.org

-ELECTRONIC COMMUNICATIONS: To subscribe to the email version of this newsletter or “The Week Ahead at UUCB,” email email@example.com.
-You can also find both newsletters on the uucb.org website under “News.”
+To subscribe to the email version of this newsletter or “The Week Ahead at UUCB,” email email@example.com.
+You can also find both newsletters at the uucb.org website under “News.”

 UUCB general discussion list: http://groups.google.com/group/uucb_discuss/about